maybebyte/anthesis/software.md

 Personalized recommendations tend to be more meaningful, though it's hard to go wrong with the [Cinnamon edition](https://www.linuxmint.com/edition.php?id=281) of [Linux Mint](https://www.linuxmint.com/).
-In fact, a <abbr title="Universal Serial Bus">USB</abbr> flash drive with Linux Mint is always on my person in case someone wants me to set it up for them.
+In fact, a USB flash drive with Linux Mint is always on my person in case someone wants me to set it up for them.

 I wouldn't recommend OpenBSD to the average user (though ["Building an accessible OpenBSD